How a crowded GOP field could help Trump in 2024 campaign

 Associated Press

-NEW YORK (AP) — As he considers another White House run, polls show former President Donald Trump is the most popular figure in the Republican Party.
+NEW YORK (AP) — As Donald Trump considers another White House run, polls show he’s the most popular figure in the Republican Party.
 But it wasn’t always that way.

-Competing at one point against a dozen rivals for the GOP presidential nomination in 2016, Trump won only about a third of the vote in key early states.
-He even lost the Iowa caucuses, which kick off the nomination process.
+Competing at one point against a dozen rivals for the presidential nomination in 2016, Trump won only about one-third of the vote in key early states.
+He even lost in Iowa, which kicks off the nomination process.

-But he was able to prevail nonetheless because those in the party who opposed his brand of divisive politics were never able to coalesce around a single rival to confront him.
-And with Trump mulling another White House bid as soon as this summer, the same dynamic could repeat.
+But he prevailed because those in the party who opposed his brand of divisive politics were never able to coalesce around a single rival.
+That same dynamic could repeat itself as Trump mulls a new bid for the presidency as soon as this summer.

-With a growing list of candidates gearing up for their own presidential runs, even a Trump diminished by two impeachments and mounting legal vulnerabilities could hold a commanding position in a fractured, multi-candidate GOP primary.
+With a growing list of candidates gearing up to run, even a Trump diminished by two impeachments and mounting legal vulnerabilities could hold a commanding position in a fractured, multi-candidate primary.

 “I fear it could end up the same way as 2016, which basically was everyone thought everyone else should get out,” said Republican strategist Mike DuHaime, who advised former New Jersey Gov. Chris Christie’s campaign that year.
 “I think every major candidate realized that he or she would have a better shot against Trump one-on-one.
 But of course each person thought he or she should be the one to get that shot and nobody got out of the way. … And then it was too late.”